anshulsamar/anshulsamar.github.io/_texts/naatak.md

 ![Four cast members in living room and Geeta flirting with Jesus]({{ site.baseurl }}{{ "/assets/oddcouple.jpg"  }})

-As exciting as it was to be part of a production, it came with its own challenges!
+As exciting as it was to be part of a production, it came with its own challenges.

-Theater requires passion and is a very high risk art!
-4 months of preparation for 4 shows takes many personalities working towards a single goal and it takes an experienced director to be able to bring out the artist in everyone involved.
+Theater requires passion.
+Rehearsals involve many personalities working towards a single goal and it takes an experienced director to be able to bring out the artist in everyone involved.
 Good theater is also proof that two artists are better than one.
-So much is required to put on a production - from rehearsals, to blocking, to props, to costumes, to an entire constructed set, and actually getting people to come and watch the play!
-It's amazing how much love and energy members of the Naatak community put into their productions, even if they are not acting or in the limelight.
-The humility and dedication is inspiring!
+So much is required to put on a production - from rehearsals and blocking, to props and costumes.
+It's humbling how much energy members of the Naatak community put into their productions, even if they are not acting or in the limelight.

+Being live makes theater both high risk and low impact (in terms of viewership).
+Our efforts culminated in four shows with a viewership of ~1200 audience members, after which there was a wild after party (there are some songs and uncles and aunties should not be dancing to) and some thank yous/goodbyes.
+And then - well, that was it.
+Even in an era of youtube-level mass distribution, theater remains ephemeral.
+Show after show, audience members shuffle out to the next part of their evening - ready to forget what they watched and move on.
+Perhaps, on some level, theater is an artist's art - the impact is not in viewership, but on the 50 year old mother who rediscovers the stage  for the first time since college, the shy office worker  who realizes that he could make a full theater laugh, and the Indian-American college student who learns that there is a world of art made by people who looked like him.

 I also learned how theater intersects with ethics.
-One of my roles at Stanford was facilitating conversations around race, gender, sexual orientation, and income along with mentoring younger students.
-In my training for this, I learned how much of a negative impact even well intentioned words can have.
-After talking to other students different than me, I learned how even simple phrases can reinforce stereotypes.
-Words have impact and I think it is important to take responsibility for everything said on stage - or to at least callout the stereotypes used and make the audience think deeply about their views of the world.
+One of my roles at Stanford was facilitating conversations around race, gender, sexual orientation, and income for undergraduate students.
+In my training for this, I learned about stereotypes and power dynamics.
+I learned how beliefs about certain segments of society can be perpetuated even by the most well intentioned words.
+To me, it is important for a cast and crew to take responsibility for everything said on stage - or to at least callout the stereotypes used and make the audience think deeply about their views of the world.

 Many dialogues in this 1985 play ought to have been changed.
-When I raised concerns over the characterization around suicide, my discomfort around racist material/jokes, and disapproval over statements involving sexual orientation or gender identity, I was told, in short, that Naatak's job was to entertain, not teach, and the jokes were OK in context.
+When I raised concerns over the characterization around suicide, my discomfort around racist material/jokes, and disapproval over statements involving sexual orientation or gender identity, I was told that Naatak's job was to entertain, not teach, and the jokes were
+OK in context.
 And while, to the credit of the theater leadership, some changes were made, many were not.
-The belief was that if you have to portray a character who says something offensive, that’s OK: it is the character who is offensive, not you.
-I understand this point of view, but don't necessarily share it.
-If your story absolutely needs a character who says something racist/misogynistic/etc, it ought to be done with skill and awareness, so that the audience understands the impact of what is being said and why it is not okay.
-The director, playwright, and actors need to take responsibility for the wordview they share on stage.
-For my Naatak friends reading this post and adapting new plays, I hope you can consider the hidden impact of the script!
-Especially in the
-South Asian community, it is critical to have conversations around suicide (and offering support and care to those like The Odd Couple’s
+Their belief was that if you have to portray a character who says something offensive, that’s OK: it is the character who is offensive, not you.
+To me, if your story absolutely needs a character who says something racist/misogynistic/etc, it ought to be done with skill and awareness, so that the audience understands the impact of what is being said and why it is not okay.
+Especially in the South Asian community, it is critical to have conversations around suicide (and offering support and care to those like The Odd Couple’s
 Suman) , race (without stereotyping other non-white minorities such as Manolo/Jesus), and gender identity/sexual orientation (without making heterosexuality and cisgenderedness the norm).
+For my Naatak friends reading this post and adapting new plays, I hope you can consider this and think deeply about the hidden impact of the script.

-Naatak’s audience will soon grow beyond older South Asian generation to also include the younger South Asian community and these new patrons may call for different ways of thinking about theater!
+As an aside - Naatak’s audience will soon grow beyond older South Asian generation to also include the younger South Asian community.
+These new patrons may call for different ways of thinking about theater.

-Thanks for a great experience!

 ![The entire cast and crew pointing upwards]({{ site.baseurl }}{{ "/assets/onwards.jpg"  }})

+Upward and onward!